romansarkis/barebones-nutrition-app/README.md

-# Ohio State Macro App
+# Ohio State Nutrition App

 A lightweight React Native nutrition tracking app built with Expo.
 Log meals with calorie and macro (protein/carbs/fat) data, see a weekly calorie chart, and review or edit past entries.